Dulaglutide

 Disease/Condition Glossary

-Diabetes mellitus: It is a metabolic disease that causes high blood sugar levels.
-Diabetes mellitus is also known as adult-onset diabetes.
-It occurs when the insulin (a hormone produced by the beta cells of the pancreas) is resistant in breaking the glucose to produce energy (insulin resistance) or the pancreas (an organ behind the stomach) produce little or no insulin at all.
-This disease mostly occurs in people above 40 years but can also occur in childhood based on the risk factors.
+Diabetes mellitus is a metabolic disease characterised by elevated blood sugar levels.
+Diabetes mellitus is also known as type 2 diabetes, also referred to as adult-onset diabetes.
+It occurs when the insulin (a hormone produced by the beta cells of the pancreas) is resistant in breaking down glucose to produce energy (insulin resistance) or the pancreas (an organ behind the stomach) produces little or no insulin at all.
+This disease mainly occurs in people above 40 years, but can also occur in childhood based on the risk factors.
 The treatment includes oral glucose-lowering medicines and insulin shots.

 FAQs